Tuesday, April 26, 2016

 Open Market in Auckland, NZ

-At the time of booking of our Motel in Auckland before the tour of NZ, we had no inkling that the largest Sunday One Day Market is within walking distance from the Motel.
+At the time of booking of our Motel in Auckland before the tour of NZ, we had no inkling that the largest Sunday One-Day-Market is within walking distance from the Motel.

 So early Sunday morning on 6 March 2016, we decided to have a look at this place.
 True to its claim, it is huge with many stalls set up in an open space which normally serves as public car park.
-The atmosphere is very Polynesian and Asian with many of the stalls manned by the locals of Maoris and Asians origin.
+The atmosphere is very Polynesian and Asian with many of the stalls manned by the locals of Maoris and Asian origin.

 Wednesday, April 20, 2016